Ontario Highway 27: History

 Highway 27 was first designated between Barrie and Penetanguishene on September 14, 1927.
 On March 28, 1934 it was extended south to Schomberg via county roads south of Barrie.
 On August 12, 1936, Browns Line and Eaton Road were designated as part of Highway 27, creating an isolated section of the route between Long Branch and Elder Mills (at the modern intersection of Rutherford Road).
 On the same date, the road between Schomberg and Kleinburg was designated as part of Highway 27, leaving a gap between Elder Mills and Kleinburg, through the Humber valley.
 This gap was closed beginning in late 1936.
 It was completed and opened to traffic in 1938, bringing Highway 27 to its peak length of 148.1 km.

 In the mid-1950s, the Toronto Bypass was constructed between Highway 2A and the Queen Elizabeth Way (QEW), widening Highway 27 to a four lane freeway in the process.
 This section was reconstructed again starting in 1968 and continuing until the early 1970s to turn it into a twelve-lane collector-express system.
 The junction with the QEW was built over 48.5 ha and required the construction of 19 bridges and the equivalent of 42 km of two lane roadway.
 The junction with Highway 401 sprawls over 156 ha and required the construction of 28 bridges and the equivalent of 46.6 km of two lane roadway, the largest interchange in Canada.
 The former was opened to traffic on November 14, 1969, while the latter required several more years of construction staging, fully opening on December 4, 1971 (though portions were opened in the weeks prior to that), just prior to the renumbering of Highway 27 as Highway 427.
 The rest of the route was rebuilt prior to the completion of these interchanges.
+In the new configuration, with Highway 27 being the continuation of Highway 427 collector lanes as they split off from the express lanes approaching Highway 401, Highway 27 received a half-cloverleaf interchange with Eglinton Avenue (originally meant for the never-built Richview Expressway), however Highway 27 lost its direct access to Highway 401 (although indirect access is available via Dixon Road).
 The isolated section of Highway 27 following Browns Line from south of the QEW to Lake Shore Boulevard (then Highway 2) was subsequently decommissioned.